-9.3 Record of Corrections and Revisions through June 27, 2022.
+9.3 Record of Corrections and Revisions through December 8, 2023.

-Record of Corrections and Rev visions November 19, 2014 Corrected section heading numbering, which was missing Section 4.
+Record of corrections and Rev November 19, 2014 1) Corrected section heading numbering, which was missing Section 4.
 Adjusted FAQ references to match corrected headings.
-Added commas to unify the format of the FTE and fee schedule.
+3) Added commas to unify the format of the FTE and fee schedule.
 February 10, 2014 1) Revision of SARA's Policies and Standards for Consumer Protection.
-May 14, 2014 Policy Added Section 6: Data Submission Requirements for Institutions Participating in SARA.
-Policy Added Section 7: Complaint Resolution Reporting for States Participating in SARA.
-August 19, 2014 Revision of SARA's Policies and Standards Section 3: Institutions and

-Participation, subsection 10: Offerings on military bases.
+May 14, 2014 1) Policy Added Section 6: Data Submission Requirements for Institutions Participating in SARA.
+2) Policy Added Section 7: Complaint Resolution Reporting for States Participating in SARA.
+August 19, 2014 Revision of SARA's Policies and Standards Section 3: Institutions and Participation, subsection 10: Offerings on military bases.